 The response of the NDA government towards nutrition was lukewarm.
-While attempts were made to gain visibility through nutrition related activities such as declaration of National Nutrition Mission and celebration of Poshan Maah, the budgetary needs were overlooked.
-It may be mentioned here that the outreach of nutrition related services have been constrained due to gaps in service delivery (such as irregular provisioning of supplementary food, ill-equipped health and anganwadi centres, etc.), which are often linked to poor resource provision.
+While attempts were made at gaining visibility through nutrition related activities such as declaration of National Nutrition Mission and celebrating Poshan Maah, overall the budgetary needs were overlooked.
+It may be mentioned here that outreach of nutrition related services have often been constrained due to gaps in service delivery (such as irregular provisioning of supplementary food, ill-equipped health and anganwadi centres, etc.), which are often linked to poor resource provision.
 These issues continued to remain in limbo.
-Overall it might be said that while the policy pronouncements by the government were high, the budgetary commitments towards them remained low.
+Overall it might be said that while the policy pronouncements by the government were high, although delayed, the budgetary commitments towards them remained low.